JBCDC/vzome-sharing/_posts/2022-10-06-TeraktysCuboctahedron-09-36-02.md

 The cosmic dance of the radially equilateral cuboctahedron interlocked with a 3-D (tetrahedral) Pythagorean Tetraktys (n=20).

-A 3D design created in vZome.
-Use your mouse or touch to interact.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
        src="https://JBCDC.github.io/vzome-sharing/2022/10/06/09-36-02-TeraktysCuboctahedron/TeraktysCuboctahedron.vZome" >
   <img src="https://JBCDC.github.io/vzome-sharing/2022/10/06/09-36-02-TeraktysCuboctahedron/TeraktysCuboctahedron.png" />